1and1/reactive/reactive-kafka-example/src/main/java/net/oneandone/incubator/neo/http/sink/README.md

 //...
 ```

-In most cases the `submitAsync` approach is used by setting the retry sequence and a store directory.
+In most cases the `submitAsync` approach is preferred as shown above by setting the retry sequence `withRetryAfter` and a store directory `withPersistency`.
 This allows you to submit an event message in a resilient way without blocking the main program flow.